 About Aaron Bull Schaefer

 If you’d like to see some of the projects I’ve been involved in, take a gander at my aptly named projects page or my personal code repositories.
-You can easily find me all over the intertubes, but here are a few places to get you started:
+You can easily find me all over the intertubes, but here are some places to get you started:

 Contact Me